 So we decided to focus on our branding process at Canny.
-And how business can work with branding agencies to get the best results.
+And how businesses can work with branding agencies to get the best results from their corporate branding.

 Obviously every branding agency will have their own way of doing things.